0x1Jar/3subs/README.md

 - subfinder, assetfinder, and findomain installed and available in your PATH

 ## Installation
-You can install 3subs directly using Go (the binary will be named `3subs`):
+You can install 3subs directly using Go (the binary will be named `3subs` and typically placed in your `$GOPATH/bin`):
 ```sh
 go install github.com/0x1Jar/3subs/cmd/3subs@latest
 ```